nsLittle/product-list/README.md

 ## Product List

-This project has been created by Mutsumi Hata, a student at Parsity, an online software engineering program.
+This project was created by Mutsumi Hata, a student at Parsity, an online software engineering program.
 The work in this repository is wholly of the student based on a sample starter project that can be accessed by looking at the repository that this project forks.

 If you have any questions about this project or the program in general, visit [parsity.io](https://parsity.io/) or email hello@parsity.io.

 ### Project Description

-This first fullstack project was created using Node Express for the backend, while the frontend was created using React Nextjs.
+This first fullstack project was created using Node Express for the backend, and React Nextjs for the frontend.
+Using fake data generated from Fakerjs.dev, this project mmimcs an online product list.

+The project currently has reviews stored in the backend for each product.
+This has not been tied in with the frontend for rendering at the moment.

+This can ultimately be built into an online store with shopping carts and user authentication into online order histories, etc.

 ### Table of Contents